awanish285/awanish285.github.io/README.md

 #Origin
 In Git, "origin" is a reference to the remote repository from a project was initially cloned.
 More precisely, it is used instead of that original repository URL to make referencing much easier.

+#Git Revert
+In Git, the term revert is used to revert some commit.
+To revert a commit, git revert command is used.
+It is an undo type command.
+However, it is not a traditional undo alternative.

+#Git Reset
+In Git, the term reset stands for undoing changes.
+The git reset command is used to reset the changes.
+The git reset command has three core forms of invocation.
+These forms are as follows.

+Soft
+Mixed
+Hard
+#Git Ignore
+In Git, the term ignore used to specify intentionally untracked files that Git should ignore.
+It doesn't affect the Files that already tracked by Git.
 ==================================================================================================================================================================================================================